legal resources necessary to hold negligent facilities accountable.

 At that time, the CNA “cleansed the resident’s buttocks again and applied the barrier cream.
 Without removing his soiled gloves, [the CNA] rolled the resident on to his/her back and applied barrier cream to the resident’s perineal area.
 He assisted by repositioning the resident in bed, elevating the head of the bed, covering the resident with a clean sheet, and putting the resident’s nasal cannula in his/her nose while wearing the soiled gloves.”

 Do you suspect that your loved one was mistreated, neglected or abused while at Highlands Health and Rehabilitation Center?
 If so, contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
-Our law firm fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Louisville.
+Our network of attorneys fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Louisville.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our seasoned attorneys provide legal representation to long-term care home residents who have been harmed by negligence and abuse.
 Our legal team has years of experience in successfully resolving claims for compensation against caregivers who must be held accountable.
 We accept all nursing home cases involving personal injury, abuse, and wrongful death through a contingency fee arrangement.
 This agreement postpones your payment for our legal services until after we have successfully resolved your case through a jury trial award or a negotiated settlement.